x00tex/hackTheBox/Boxes/linux/Retired/writer/README.md

 ![](screenshots/union-sqli.png)

-Nothing interested in the database but daatabase have FILE privileges And This allow us to read system file.
+Nothing interested in the database but database have FILE privileges And This allow us to read system file.
 ```sql
 UNION select 1,privilege_type,3,4,5,6 FROM information_schema.user_privileges;-- -
 ```